How to visit the Benagil Cave This Year (Check out the new rules)

 The most popular way to visit the cave is on a small boat ride to the caves of the Carvoeiro coast.

-There are Benagil cave tours departing from Lagos to Albufeira so you will have plenty of opportunities to visit the cave.
+Benagil cave tours are departing from Lagos to Albufeira so you will have plenty of opportunities to visit the cave.

 Benagil Beach itself has two companies (Tortuga and Didi) that make boat tours to the several caves in the region, including Benagil Cave.